DxTa/programmable-chat/.gitlab/issue_templates/bug.md

 ```
 Enter log information in this code block

-You can add this to your app for debug logging: `TwilioUnofficialProgrammableChat.debug(dart: true, native: true);`
+You can add this to your app for debug logging: `TwilioProgrammableChat.debug(dart: true, native: true);`
 ```

 # More information